 This morning we woke to the sound of yapping coyotes while the moon shone through the sides of our tent.
 We could have been in Namibia, where jackals bark and yap just like coyotes.
 They even look alike.

 But there is something missing here: a visible population of large predators.
-With the extinction of the American Cheetah 12,000 years ago and the removal of wolves in the past century, only a few big predators, like the occasional mountain lion, have found their way back in.
-Now, park rangers manage wildlife populations in an attempt to mimic what the wolves, bears, and even cheetahs had done naturally for thousands of years.
+With the extinction of the American Cheetah 12,000 years ago and the removal of wolves in the past century, only a few big predators like the occasional mountain lion have found their way back in.
+Now park rangers must manage wildlife populations in an attempt to mimic what the wolves, bears, and even cheetahs had done naturally for thousands of years.